pjkaufman/dynamicVideoList/README.md

 npm run-script build
 ```
 This command will concatenate and then minify all css files, concatenate and minify all specified JavaScript file recipes, and watch for any changes in these files in which case it will reminifiy and concatenate the appropriate files.
+_Note: it will be necessary that you run `npm install` in the base directory before running this command for the first time._

 ## Uses